nayata/nayata.github.io/_pages/hexe-lib.md

 # Load Prefab

-Prefab loading and adding to scene.
+Loading a prefab and adding it to the scene.

 ```haxe
 class App extends hxd.App {